 This replica is so realistic it even uses Fender’s old logo font and real leather for the handle.
 It’s also so realistic that it has but a single knob – just one for volume.
 Hope you have a nice set of pedals.
 The only thing that’s not realistic?
 The price.

 You really can’t go wrong with a Marshall.
-This one is a two-channel amp with a “Classic Gain” channel and an “Ultra Gain” channel.
+This one, the Marshall DSL5C, is a two-channel amp with a “Classic Gain” channel and an “Ultra Gain” channel.
 The former is a charged, driven sort of gain; the latter is more of a toned-down Marshall sound any veteran will recognize.

 It has some fun features on top of those normal config options you’d expect.
 There’s a button that puts some extra “oomph” on your lower end – the Deep Button turns the bass up even more.
 If you need to dial down the music because the neighbors are complaining, you can drop from 5 watts to 1 watt via a switch on the back.